First things first – we can’t afford to stand still

 Let’s talk chat bots.
 A chatbot on your website or landing page provides the instant benefit of interaction with your audience!
 In fact, a recent article from Business Insider claims that 80% of companies will be using chatbots by 2020 and here’s why.
 Interactivity encourages users to stay longer on your web page, which makes sense, but this in return means search engines consider you to be a valuable and relevant web site because visitors are not clicking the “back” button.
 Therefore, it is believed that this sends a ranking signal to Google.

-In the next newsletter, I’ll be taking a closer look at how to set up chat bots, and the value they can bring to your business– so stay tuned!
+I’ll be taking a closer look at how to set up chat bots, and the value they can bring to your business.

 So, what comes after COVID?